anskarl/LoMRF/doc/6_building_and_linking.md

 After a successful compilation, the LoMRF distribution is located inside the `./target/universal/lomrf-<version>.zip` file.
-You can extract this file and add the `path/to/lomrf-<version>/bin` in your PATH, in order to execute the LoMRF scripts from terminal (see next Section).
-The distribution contains all library dependencies and requires only a Java 7 (or higher runtime).
+You can extract this file and add the `path/to/lomrf-<version>/bin` in your PATH, in order to execute the LoMRF scripts from terminal (see Section [Add LoMRF executables in your default PATH](#Add-LoMRF-executables-in-your-default-PATH)).
+The distribution contains all library dependencies and requires only Java 7
+(or higher runtime).
 Sources, documentation and the compiled library (without dependencies) are archived as jar files into the `./target/scala-2.11/` directory.
 The resulting documentation is located inside the `./target/site/scaladocs` directory.